Physical Address

 As mentioned already, the firmware can be either a BIOS or UEFI, and based on that, the process of locating the bootloader can differ.
 I won’t go into the details explaining how these two firmwares actually find the bootloader, but it would be worth mentioning that if it’s BIOS then it will look for a disk, reads the first 512 bytes (the MBR) off of it, checks for a valid boot signature and assumes the code found there knows how to continue the rest of the booting process.
 However, UEFI is a little different; it doesn’t read the MBR, instead, it requires a separate FAT partition of its own residing on the disk and looks for an EFI executable.
 In both cases, the firmware is effectively asking: “Which program should I run next to load an operating system?”

 Once a suitable bootloader is identified – either via code in the MBR or an EFI executable- the firmware reads the bootloader, loads it into the RAM, and prepares the CPU state according to the firmware rules.
-This is a hard boundary in the boot process where the firmware hands over control to the bootloader to take up the remaining responsibility to load the kernel/OS, from this point onward, the bootloader takes control of the system, although on UEFI systems, certain firmware services may remain available temporarily.
+This is a hard boundary in the boot process, where the firmware hands over control to the bootloader to take up the remaining responsibility of loading the kernel/OS.
+From this point onward, the bootloader takes control of the system.
+Although on UEFI systems, certain firmware services may remain available temporarily.

 I was searching the exact same thing for my college work.
 Thanks for the post 🙂